 All subject access requests should be made using the contact form on my website.

 There is not normally any charge for a subject access request.
 If your request is ‘manifestly unfounded or excessive’ (for example, if you make repetitive requests) a fee may be charged to cover My administrative costs in responding.

 I will respond to your subject access request within one month of receiving it.
 Normally, I aim to provide a complete response, including a copy of your personal data within that time.
 In some cases, however, particularly if your request is more complex, more time may be required up to a maximum of three months from the date I receive your request.
 You will be kept fully informed of My progress.

-To contact Me about anything to do with your personal data and data protection, including to make a subject access request, please use the following details:
+To contact I am about anything to do with your personal data and data protection, including to make a subject access request, please use the contact form on my website